JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CExp"></a>CExp

-Returns the complex exponential of this complex number.
+Returns the complex exponential of a complex number.

 ```
 FUNCTION CExp (BYREF value AS _complex) AS _complex